 Example of work according to “Minesweeper A” and “Minesweeper B” methods

-The first example shows the case when Fr range point is being rewritten several times when the downtrend starts.
+The first example shows the case when the Fr range point is being rewritten several times when the downtrend starts.
 In this case, according to the strategy, we skip the first entry point when the price rebounds from 38.2% level and open a trade at the second correction to the downtrend.

 In the case of the most conservative way of work, we would have to miss at least 2 corrections to the downtrend and enter the market at the third correction if it meets the requirements (falls within the range of 38.2% – 61.8%).

-Let’s consider the same situation and work with even more conservative technique.
+Let’s consider the same situation and work with an even more conservative technique.
 In this case, we’ll wait not for the second correction of the main motion, but at least for the third.
-In this example, our entry into the market would be also successful; thus, the price has passed all 3 guidelines we could have place TP on, so this trading technique is definitely promising.
+In this example, our entry into the market would be also successful; thus, the price has passed all 3 guidelines we could have place TP on, so this trading technique is promising.

 Chart marking example